TRADITIONAL THAI YOGA MASSAGE

 Rhythm, Continuity, Joy and Happiness

-Just as nature is characterised by seasons and cycles, each person is a living microcosm of rhythmic patterns such as breathing, heartbeats, peristalsis, cell division and hormonal cycles.
-The sacred dance of Thai Massage is elaborated upon with a range of movement to create fluidity, continuity and release.
+Just as nature is characterized by seasons and cycles, each person is a living microcosm of rhythmic patterns such as breathing, heartbeats, peristalsis, cell division and hormonal cycles.
+The sacred dance of Thai Massage is elaborated upon with a range of movements to create fluidity, continuity and release.